There are numerous fun things to do in Barcelona.

 Las Rambles is good for eating, shopping, and people watching.

 Barcelona’s beaches are excellent for walking, relaxing, or hanging out with friends.
 The boardwalk area is alive with lots of people, restaurants, music, and sangria.
 (We are talking about Spain after all).

 Here you can take a free bike tour, experience Spanish culture, people watch, swim, visit the aquarium and more.
 Personally, my favorite thing to do on the beach is taking in the moment with a stiff cocktail.

 Popular Beaches in Barcelona

-3 – Explore The Wonders of Antoni Gaudi’s Buildings
+3 – Explore The Wonders of architectural marvels Antoni Gaudi’s Buildings

-Antoni Gaudi is a name that has become synonymous with Barcelona and with your reason the impressive architecture buildings as unique style are found all over the city.
+Antoni Gaudi is a name that has become synonymous with Barcelona and with the reason wefind the impressive architecture buildings.
+With a unique style all over the city.

 His most famous and equally impressive building is the Sagrada Familia.